jsthiara10/PySpark-Practice/README.md

 # **PySpark to MySQL Taxi Data Project (In-Development)**

-**This project transforms 3 million records for Taxi Data in New York City using PySpark, and writes them to MySQL using a scheduled cron job**
+**This project transforms 3 million records for Taxi Data in New York City using PySpark, and writes them to MySQL**

 ![Apache Spark Logo](images/apache-spark-logo.png)
 ![MySQL Logo](images/my-sql-logo.png)